LevinShao/Rooms/data/room_narrative.md

 # Lava Cave: You enter a cave filled with lava and molten rock.
 The heat is intense, and you can feel the sweat dripping down your face.

 # Ice Cavern: You enter an ice cavern, with icicles hanging from the ceiling.
 The air is frigid, and you can see your breath.

+# Chapel: You enter a chapel with stained glass windows filtering colored light onto the stone pews.
+The scent of incense lingers in the air.

+# Royal Bedchamber: You enter an opulent bedroom with a massive four-poster bed.
+The royal crest is embroidered on the velvet drapes.

+# Dungeon Crypt: You descend into an ancient crypt beneath the castle.
+The air is thick with the scent of decay, and the walls are lined with skeletal remains.

+# Kai Cenat's Tower: You climb into a mysterious tower filled with glowing artifacts.
+Strange whispers seem to come from the walls themselves.

+# Training Grounds: You enter a large open area with practice dummies and weapon racks.
+The sound of clashing steel echoes through the space.

+# Potion Storage: Shelves upon shelves of colorful potions line the walls.
+Some bubble ominously, while others glow with inner light.

+# Shrek's Swamp: You step into a muddy, smelly swamp.
+Onions grow wild and a distant voice shouts "WHAT ARE YOU DOING IN MY SWAMP?!"

+# Ancient Ruins: You walk through crumbling stone arches covered in vines.
+The remnants of a forgotten civilization surround you.

+# Moonlit Garden: You enter a beautiful garden bathed in silver moonlight.
+Night-blooming flowers perfume the air with their sweet scent.

+# Clockwork Workshop: You enter the workshop.
+Gears and mechanisms cover every surface.
+Tiny automatons scurry about, maintaining the delicate machinery.

+# Storage Room: You enter the storage room.
+Crates and barrels are stacked haphazardly in this cluttered space.
+Dust motes dance in the dim light.

+# Servant's Quarters: A simple but cozy room with several small beds.
+The scent of soap and fresh linen fills the air.

+# Corridor: You enter a long, narrow hallway with torches spaced evenly along the walls.
+The sound of footsteps echoes in the distance.

+# Abandoned Room: This room shows signs of long neglect.
+Broken furniture and cobwebs fill the space.

+# Meeting Chamber: You enter a formal room with a large table and high-backed chairs.
+Important discussions must have happened here.

+# Waiting Area: Comfortable chairs line the walls of this antechamber.
+It seems designed for visitors to bide their time.

+# Small Hallway: A cramped passageway lie before you.
+There are many wists and turns.
+You have to turn sideways to get through some sections.

+# Forgotten Alcove: You see a tiny hidden space barely large enough to stand in.
+Someone clearly wanted to keep this place secret.

+# Dusty Chamber: The thick layer of dust on every surface suggests no one has been here in years.
+Your footsteps leave clear prints.